-The villagers live their daily lives, doing similar things day after day.
-However, Belle longs for adventure, so she searches for it in her books.
+The villagers live their daily lives doing similar things day after day.
+However, Belle longs for adventure, searching for it in her books.
 “I want adventure in the great wide somewhere, I want it more than I can tell.”

 Once Gaston proposes to Belle, she gets to experience life outside what society expects from her.
 However, it is evident from Belle heading for a hilltop singing of her dreams that she won’t settle for just being a housewife.

 When she arrives at the Beast’s castle, one of the first things he makes clear to Belle is that she must not go into the west wing.
 We all know how well a person who seeks adventure listens.
 While walking through the castle grounds with Lumiere and Coggsworth, Belle’s curiosity gets the best of her, and she snuck off.
 Slashed paintings, torn tapestries, and ruined furniture soon surround her.